per1234/EthernetMod/README.md

 Modified Arduino Ethernet Library
 ==========

 Modified [Arduino](http://arduino.cc) Ethernet library.
-This modification adds EthernetClent.remoteIP() and EthernetClient.setClientTimeout() functions and removes the delay from Ethernet.begin().
+Forked from https://github.com/arduino/Arduino/pull/2325, thanks to [Fede85](https://github.com/Fede85)!

-This library supports Wiznet W5100, W200, and W500 Ethernet controllers with automatic detection.
-Thanks to [Fede85](https://github.com/Fede85).
+- Supports Wiznet W5100, W200, and W500 Ethernet controllers with automatic detection.
+- Added functions:
+  - `EthernetClient.remoteIP()`
+  - `EthernetClient.remotePort()`
+  - `EthernetClient.localPort()`
+  - `EthernetClient.setClientTimeout()`
+- Removed the delay from `Ethernet.begin()`.

 <a id="installation"></a>
 #### Installation
 - This library is only compatible with Arduino versions 1.5 and up.
-If you are using Arduino IDE 1.0.x then select the Arduino-IDE-1.0.x branch instead.
+If you are using Arduino IDE 1.0.x then select the [Arduino-IDE-1.0.x branch](https://github.com/per1234/EthernetMod/tree/Arduino-IDE-1.0.x) instead.
 - Download the most recent version of the modified Ethernet library here: https://github.com/per1234/EthernetMod/archive/W5x00.zip
 - Extract the downloaded file
 - Rename the extracted folder Ethernet